Our SQP’s (Suitably Qualified Persons) are on hand to help you with your animal health plan using worm egg counts.

 - For these reasons it is important that you use the results only as a guideline for your treatment and testing strategy.
 Our SQP’s are always available via free phone and email in office hours to offer you free advice on the correct worming programme for your horse.

-Pinworms are not reliably detected in standard egg counts because they don't consistently lay eggs as part of their life-cycle. and bots are not identified in FECs either. --- It is not a definitive test for tapeworm.
-A seperate saliva or blodd test can be carried out for tapeworm detection.
-We can supply the saliva tape worm testing kit here --- Bots will rarely appear in a dung sample.
-Eggs are not shed at a constant rate and immature parasites don't lay eggs, so a FEC will only ever provide a snapshot of a horse's adult worm burden at that particular time.
+Pinworms are not reliably detected in standard egg counts because they don't consistently lay eggs as part of their life-cycle.
+Bots and Tapeworm are also not identified in FECs as it is not a definitive test for either.
+A separate saliva or blood test can be carried out for tapeworm detection, which we can supply here.
+Bots will rarely appear in a dung sample as eggs are not shed at a constant rate and immature parasites don't lay eggs, so an FEC will only ever provide a snapshot of a horse's adult worm burden at that particular time.
 FECs are useful to identify which horses are shedding high numbers of worms but are not the whole answer.